-A goal of DetNet is a converged network in all respects.
-That is, the presence of DetNet flows does not preclude non-DetNet flows, and the benefits offered DetNet flows should not, except in extreme cases, prevent existing Quality of Service (QoS) mechanisms from operating in a normal fashion, subject to the bandwidth required for the DetNet flows.
+A goal of DetNet is a converged network in all respects including the convergence of sensitive non-IP networks onto a common network infrastructure.
+The presence of DetNet flows does not preclude nonDetNet flows, and the benefits offered DetNet flows should not, except in extreme cases, prevent existing Quality of Service (QoS) mechanisms from operating in a normal fashion, subject to the bandwidth required for the DetNet flows.
 A single source-destination pair can trade both DetNet and non-DetNet flows.
 End systems and applications need not instantiate special interfaces for DetNet flows.
 Networks are not restricted to certain topologies; connectivity is not restricted.
 Any application that generates a data flow that can be usefully characterized as having a maximum bandwidth should be able to take advantage of DetNet, as long as the necessary resources can be reserved.
 Reservations can be made by the application itself, via network management, by an application's controller, or by other means, e.g., a dynamic control plane (e.g., [RFC2205]).
 QoS requirements of DetNet flows can be met if all network nodes in a DetNet domain implement DetNet capabilities.
 DetNet nodes can be interconnected with different sub-network technologies (Section 4.1.2), where the nodes of the subnet are not DetNet aware (Section 4.1.3).